Profund Advisors LLC Sells 323 Shares of SAP SE (NYSE:SAP)

-Profund Advisors LLC lowered its position in shares of SAP SE (NYSE:SAP – Free Report) by 5.6% in the 3rd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
-The firm owned 5,443 shares of the software maker’s stock after selling 323 shares during the quarter.
-Profund Advisors LLC’s holdings in SAP were worth $704,000 at the end of the most recent quarter.
+Profund Advisors LLC lowered its stake in SAP SE (NYSE:SAP – Free Report) by 5.6% during the 3rd quarter, according to its most recent filing with the Securities & Exchange Commission.
+The fund owned 5,443 shares of the software maker’s stock after selling 323 shares during the period.
+Profund Advisors LLC’s holdings in SAP were worth $704,000 as of its most recent filing with the Securities & Exchange Commission.

-Other hedge funds have also recently modified their holdings of the company.
-FinTrust Capital Advisors LLC lifted its position in SAP by 130.8% during the 4th quarter.
-FinTrust Capital Advisors LLC now owns 240 shares of the software maker’s stock valued at $25,000 after acquiring an additional 136 shares during the period.
-Eagle Bay Advisors LLC bought a new position in SAP during the 2nd quarter valued at approximately $25,000.
-Geneos Wealth Management Inc. purchased a new position in SAP during the second quarter valued at $28,000.
-Bollard Group LLC bought a new stake in SAP in the second quarter worth $28,000.
-Finally, Column Capital Advisors LLC grew its stake in shares of SAP by 121.0% in the third quarter.
-Column Capital Advisors LLC now owns 221 shares of the software maker’s stock worth $29,000 after acquiring an additional 121 shares during the last quarter.
+A number of other institutional investors and hedge funds also recently added to or reduced their stakes in SAP.
+Natixis Advisors L.P. increased its holdings in shares of SAP by 40.2% during the third quarter.
+Natixis Advisors L.P. now owns 373,595 shares of the software maker’s stock valued at $48,314,000 after acquiring an additional 107,206 shares in the last quarter.
+Personal CFO Solutions LLC increased its stake in SAP by 35.7% during the 3rd quarter.
+Personal CFO Solutions LLC now owns 5,591 shares of the software maker’s stock valued at $723,000 after purchasing an additional 1,471 shares in the last quarter.
+Cary Street Partners Investment Advisory LLC raised its holdings in SAP by 58.9% in the third quarter.
+Cary Street Partners Investment Advisory LLC now owns 545 shares of the software maker’s stock worth $70,000 after buying an additional 202 shares during the last quarter.
+Gallacher Capital Management LLC grew its holdings in shares of SAP by 5.1% during the third quarter.
+Gallacher Capital Management LLC now owns 2,262 shares of the software maker’s stock valued at $293,000 after buying an additional 110 shares during the last quarter.
+Finally, Northern Trust Corp increased its position in shares of SAP by 3.7% during the third quarter.
+Northern Trust Corp now owns 897,430 shares of the software maker’s stock valued at $116,056,000 after acquiring an additional 31,675 shares in the last quarter.
 Institutional investors own 4.99% of the company’s stock.

 SAP SE, together with its subsidiaries, provides enterprise application software products worldwide.
 The company operates through Applications, Technology & Services; Qualtrics; Business Network; and Sustainability segments.
 It offers SAP S/4HANA that offers software capabilities for finance, risk and project management, procurement, manufacturing, supply chain and asset management, and research and development; SAP SuccessFactors solutions for human resources, including HR and payroll, talent and employee experience management, and people and workforce analytics; spend management solutions that covers direct and indirect spend, travel and expense, and external workforce management.